AdroitAnandAI/AdroitAnandAI-RRG-Sector-Rotation-India/README.md

 ---

-**Built for traders who understand that markets rotate, not just move.
+**Built for investors and swing traders who understand that markets rotate, not just move.
 Identify the rotation before it becomes obvious.**